freerepodir/oscdlab/cdlab/Program 6 - YACC Tool/README.md

 ## Disclaimer

-These two files correspond to the first task of the 6th program, i.e. "validating" a given expression.
-This code does not "evaluate" expressions.
+exec.y, exec.l => validating the given expression <br/> eval.l, eval.y => evaluating the given expression

 ## Commands to execute this on PuTTy